microsoft/BUILD25-LAB331/docs/docs/getting-started.md

     1. In the root directory look for the `.env.sample` file and rename it to `.env`

+    2. Get your Github Token value by running the following command in the terminal:

+        ```powershell
+        echo $GITHUB_TOKEN
+        ```

+        Copy the output and paste it as the value for AZURE_AI_API_KEY in your .env file.

     ## **Setup your Tavily account**

-    1. We will be using [Tavily](https://tavily.com/) to give our deep researcher access to the internet.
-Once on the Tavily page, click the login in button and then click sign up to create an account.
+    1. We will be using Tavily to give our deep researcher access to the internet.
+Navgigate to [https://tavily.com/](https://tavily.com/) Once on the Tavily page, click the login in button and then click sign up to create an account.

         !!! note
             You will need to use either your personal email address or your Github account to sign up since email requires verification.